Ethical Guidelines for Authors Submitting Manuscripts to the MJPMS

 The Mintage journal of pharmaceutical and medical sciences follows objective and fair double-blind peer-review of the submitted for publication works and to prevent any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.

-The peer review of each article concentrates on objective and technical concerns to determine whether the research has been sufficiently well conceived, well executed ,and well described to justify inclusion in the scientific evidence.
+The peer review of each article concentrates on objective and technical concerns to determine whether the research has been sufficiently well conceived, well executed, and well described to justify inclusion in the scientific evidence.

 Conflict of interest

 When an author or the institution of the author has a relationship, financial or otherwise, with individuals or organizations that could influence the author’s work inappropriately, a conflict of interest may exist.
-If it exists in an article it should be mentioned clearly in the article or as attachment to it.
+If it exists in an article it should be mentioned clearly in the article or as an attachment to it.

 Ethics/Institutional Review Board Approval of Research